 To cancel an open order, first make sure you're viewing the market on which your order was placed (e.g. BTC-USD, LTC-BTC, etc).
 Your open orders will be listed in the Open Orders panel in the lower middle of the trading dashboard.
-Hover the order that you desire to cancel and click the "x" to the right hand side of the order.
+Hover the order that you desire to cancel and click the "cancel" to the right hand side of the order.

 Yes, however for best performance of the GDAX web interface and API we recommend using a reliable and fast connection.